MerosCrypto/Meros/docs/Protocol/Merit.md

 `BlockHeader` has a message length of 208 bytes; the 4 byte nonce, 48 byte last hash, 96 byte aggregate signature, 48 byte miners Merkle tree hash, 8 byte time, and 4 byte proof.

-### Block
+### BlockBody

-`Block` has a variable message length; the 208 byte BlockHeader (serialized as described above), 4 byte amount of records, the records (each with a 48 byte BLS Public Key, 4 byte nonce, and 48 byte Merkle tree hash), 1 byte amount of miners, and the miners (each with a 48 byte BLS Public Key and 1 byte amount).
+`BlockBody` has a variable message length; the 4 byte amount of records, the records (each with a 48 byte BLS Public Key, 4 byte nonce, and 48 byte Merkle tree hash), 1 byte amount of miners, and the miners (each with a 48 byte BLS Public Key and 1 byte amount).

 ### Checkpoint